GDPR Training and Audits

-Allott & Associates can offer a variety of bespoke training options at your premises including breakfast seminars, half day courses or training to cover specific aspects of GDPR, suitable for groups of three or more people, please contact Allott & Associates for more details.
+Allott and Associates can offer a variety of bespoke training options at your premises including breakfast seminars, half day courses or training to cover specific aspects of GDPR, suitable for groups of three or more people, please contact Allott and Associates for more details.

 Why do I need GDPR training?

 GDPR, which stands for the new General Data Protection Regulation, comes into force in May 2018 and affects virtually all businesses and trade associations large and small including schools, the health service, and the public sector and from 2019 even charities.